 - J. Property and Equipment Under the modified cash basis of accounting, purchases of property and equipment are reported as expenditures in the year incurred.
 However, Cumberland County Partnership is required by contract regulation to track and maintain property and equipment items as presented in Schedule 4 of this report.
-The Cumberland County Partnership has a policy to track purchases of property and equipment items with an individual cost of \$500 or more and an estimated useful life greater than one year.
-Such items are valued at their original purchase price, which may be different from their valuation as of June 30, 2022.
-Donated items are recorded on the property and equipment log at estimated acquisition value at the date of donation, which is defined as the price that would be paid to acquire an asset with equivalent service capacity in an orderly market transaction at the acquisition date. - K. Compensated Absences As a result of the use of the modified cash basis of accounting, liabilities related to accrued compensated absences are not recorded in the financial statements.
+Cumberland County Partnership has a policy to track purchases of property and equipment items with an individual cost of \$500 or more and an estimated useful life greater than one year.
+Such items are valued at their original purchase price, which may be different from their valuation as of June 30, 2023.
+Donated items are recorded on the property and equipment log at estimated fair market value at the date of donation, which is defined as the price that would be paid to acquire an asset with equivalent service capacity in an orderly market transaction at the acquisition date. - K. Compensated Absences As a result of the use of the modified cash basis of accounting, liabilities related to accrued compensated absences are not recorded in the financial statements.
 Expenditures related to compensated absences are recorded when paid.
-The amount of accrued compensated absences for accumulated, unpaid leave that would be due to employees upon termination is reported as a commitment in Note 10A.

-- L. Use of Estimates The preparation of financial statements in conformity with the modified cash basis of accounting used by the Cumberland County Partnership requires management to make estimates and assumptions that affect certain reported amounts and disclosures (such as allocation of joint costs); accordingly, actual results could differ from those estimates.
-It is management's belief that these estimates are reasonable and fair. - M. Qualifying Match and Donated Assets and Services Cumberland County Partnership, in accordance with applicable Smart Start legislation, reports qualifying match provided at both the Partnership and the contractor level; the qualifying match is reported in supplemental Schedule 5.
+The amount of accrued compensated absences for accumulated, unpaid leave that would be due to employees upon termination is reported as a commitment in Note 10A. - L. Use of Estimates The preparation of financial statements in conformity with the modified cash basis of accounting used by Cumberland County Partnership requires management to make estimates and assumptions that affect certain reported amounts and disclosures (such as allocation of joint costs); accordingly, actual results could differ from those estimates.
+It is management's belief that these estimates are reasonable and fair. - M. Qualifying Match and Contributions of Financial and Nonfinancial Assets Cumberland County Partnership, in accordance with applicable Smart Start legislation, reports qualifying match provided at both the Partnership and the contractor level; the qualifying match is reported in supplemental Schedule 5.
 The match includes contributions of cash and other financial assets, and nonfinancial assets.
 Contributions of cash and other financial assets, received and expended at the Partnership level, are recognized as revenue when they are received and as expenditures when they are paid and are included in the modified cash basis financial statements.
-For valuation of contributions of other financial assets and nonfinancial assets, Cumberland County Partnership utilizes fair value on the date of the gift.
+For valuation of contributions of other financial assets and nonfinancial assets, the Cumberland County Partnership utilizes fair value on the date of the gift.
 Nonfinancial assets could be donated equipment, supplies, office space, or services.
-Cumberland County Partnership also benefits from donor volunteer hours which do not require special expertise, but which are nonetheless central to Cumberland County Partnership's operations.
-During the year ended June 30, 2022, the Cumberland County Partnership did not receive any contributions of other financial assets.
+The Cumberland County Partnership also benefits from donor volunteer hours which do not require special expertise, but which are nonetheless central to Cumberland County Partnership's operations.
+During the year ended June 30, 2023, Cumberland County Partnership did not receive any contributions of other financial assets.
 Under the modified cash basis of accounting, the qualifying match reported on Schedule 5 for cash provided at the contractor level and for donated assets and services at both the Partnership and contractor levels is not recorded.
-See supplemental Schedule 5 for more information on the contributions of nonfinancial assets. - N. Implementation of Accounting Standard For the year ended June 30, 2022, Cumberland County Partnership adopted ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
-This standard provides guidance on the presentation of contributed nonfinancial assets in the statement of activities and additional disclosure requirements for each type of contributed nonfinancial asset.
-The ASU provides transparency on the measurement of the contributed nonfinancial assets of the organization and will not change existing recognition and measurement requirements.
-Cumberland County Partnership has implemented the provisions of ASU 2020-07 applicable to all contributed nonfinancial assets, which has been applied retrospectively to all periods presented.
+See supplemental Schedule 5 for more information on the contributions of nonfinancial assets.